minyisme/fare-share/README.md

 pip install -r requirements.txt
 ```

-Get your own secret key for Google Flights API and save it to secrets.sh:
+Grab your own secret key for Google Flights API and save it to secrets.sh:

 ```
 QPX_KEY